FestimKrasniqi/E-commerce-app/README.md

 # 🛒 E-Commerce App

 This is a full-stack E-commerce application built using the MERN stack (MongoDB, Express, React, Node.js).
-The app allows users to browse products, manage a cart, place orders, and post reviews.
+The app allows users to browse products, place orders, and post reviews.
 Admin users have access to manage all products, users, orders, and reviews through a dedicated dashboard.

 ---